Samsung Galaxy Express 2: Hardware and design

 The Galaxy Express 2 has a polycarbonate plastic chassis measuring 132.4 mm long, 65.8 mm wide, and 9.8 mm thick, with the device weighing 134.2 g.

 Internally, the Galaxy Express 2 uses Qualcomm's Snapdragon 400 SoC featuring a dual-core 1.7 GHz Krait CPU and an Adreno 305 GPU.

 The Galaxy Express 2 has 1.5 GB of RAM which comes with 8 GB of internal storage, with a 64 GB version to be available internationally; additionally, microSDXC storage offers a further 64 GB for a potential total of 72 GB.

-The Galaxy Express 2's PLS TFT LCD display measures 4.5 in which comes with a 540x960-pixel resolution with a 245 pixel per inch (PPI, a measure of pixel density).
+The Galaxy Express 2's PLS TFT LCD measures 4.5 in which comes with a 540x960-pixel resolution with a 245 pixel per inch (PPI, a measure of pixel density).

 The Galaxy Express 2 has a 5-megapixel camera which can take 2,592x1,944 resolution photos and record videos in (720p) resolution.
 Samsung improved the camera's software over that of its predecessor to include zero shutter lag, and Burst Mode and Best Shot, which work together to quickly take numerous photos before the best-judged frame is selected.
 The phone can also take pictures while recording videos.
 The rear-facing camera is complemented by a 0.3-megapixel front-facing camera.
 The phone has LED flash and autofocus.

 In addition to the 4.5 in touchscreen, the Galaxy Express 2 has several physical user inputs, including a home button located below the screen, a volume key on the left side and a power/lock key on the right.
 At the top there is a 3.5 mm TRRS headphone jack and one of the two microphones on the Galaxy Express 2; the other is located below the home button.

 The Galaxy Express 2's li-ion 2,100 mAh battery is said to have a 581-hour standby time or 11 hours of talk time on 3G, compared to 586 hours in standby and 19 hours of talk time on 2G.
 Built into the battery is near field communication connectivity, which allows users to share map directions and YouTube videos quickly using Wi-Fi Direct (through Android Beam), and perform non-touch payments at shops that employ specially equipped NFC cash registers.
 To help minimize battery consumption, Samsung has introduced "Smart Stay", an ability to track a user's eyes and turn off whenever the person is not looking at it.
 The battery can be wirelessly charged using a special charging pad (sold separately) that utilizes magnetic resonance to produce a magnetic field through which electricity could be transferred.